danielbastidasr/MunroQuery/README.md

 - Order matters (makes sense from developer perspective)
 - Error throw in case invalid query:  repeat query, query with boundaries, incompatible queries (min and max shoudl not cross boundaries),etc.

+### Done:

+- Domain layer with Data protocol that will be used to Query list.
+- Empy Query